No two projects are the same, but here are the major steps most of them have in common:

-If you don’t have the right or enough specialists in your team, you can switch from the My team to the Find freelancers tab and find new translators right here in Smartcat.
+If you don’t have enough specialists in your team, you can switch from the My team to the Find freelancers tab and find new translators right here in Smartcat.

 You can pick as many assignees as you need.
-After that, you’ll need to pick the way in which you want to invite them: manual or automatic, aka “bike” or “rocket”, respectively.
+After that, you’ll need to select the mode in which you want to invite them: manual or automatic, aka “Bike” or “Rocket”, respectively.

 Manual and automatic assignment

-In manual (“bike”) mode, assignees who have confirmed the invitation are placed on the “waiting list” (in the left part of the assignment screen).
-If you are ready to choose one or several of them, you drag them to the right-hand part (see also How long should I wait for a response from invitees?).
+According to the manual (“Bike”) mode, assignees who have confirmed the invitation are placed on the “waiting list” (in the left part of the assignment screen).
+If you are ready to choose one or several of them, you drag them to the right-hand part.
 In this mode, you can:

-- Pick the best assignee for your project, or
+- Pick the best assignee for your project

 - Pick several assignees to handle a large document.

-In automatic (“rocket”) mode, the first invitee to accept the invitation gets the project.
+In the automatic (“Rocket”) mode, the first linguist who accepts the invitation will get the project.
 This is useful if:

-- Assignees are in a different time zone, where it may be currently nighttime, and you won’t be online when they wake up and start responding, or
+- Invitees live in different time zones, where it may be currently nighttime, and you won’t be online when they wake up and start responding

 Step 3.
 Assign and optionally split the document

-If the document is small or the deadline is generous, it is always better to have a single translator do the translation.
-In this case, if you chose the “bike” mode in the previous step, you just need to drag and drop the chosen assignee to the right-hand field and click Save without splitting the document.
+If the document is small or the deadline is generous, it is always better to have a single linguist do the translation.
+In this case, if you chose the “Bike” mode in the previous step, you just need to drag and drop the chosen assignee to the right-hand field and click Save without splitting the document.